Exempted Company

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-Yes, an exempted company can have non-executive directors.
+There is no requirement for an exempted company to have non-executive directors.

-The directors would be in a one tier board structure, unless otherwise provided in the articles of association.
+The directors would be in a one tier board structure, unless otherwise provided in the exempted company's articles of association.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

 Holders of shares are known as members.
-Under the Companies Act (2021 Revision), a special resolution of the members is required for actions such as:
+Under the Companies Act, a special resolution of the members is required for actions such as –

 • amendments to the memorandum and articles of association;